kofi527/kofi527/README.md

-Hi Am DAVID KENNETH ABOAGYE,
+# Hi there, I'm DAVID KENNETH ABOAGYE! 👋
 Am an experienced IT Professional with over 8 years experience in the following roles
       1. Devops and cloud developments works Terraform, Kubernetes, Ansible, Prometheus etc